newrelic/terraform-provider-newrelic/website/docs/index.html.markdown

 Please see the [latest provider configuration docs](/docs/providers/newrelic/guides/provider_configuration.html) for the current recommended configuration settings.

+## Support for 1.x

+While the sun rises on the `2.x` release, the sunset of the `1.x` approaches.
+We intend to support minor bug fixes through the end of 2020, but we don't plan to merge any new features into `release/1.x` branch.
+Please see the above information about upgrading the provider.
+All new feature work and focus will be directed at the newer provider version.

+-> Deprecation notice: 2020-06-12
+-> End of support: 2020-01-15

 ### Update the environment

 All environment variables in use by the provider have been renamed.